-As part of the national park system, the Jefferson National Expansion Memorial and scouting naturally go together.
+As part of the national park system, Gateway Arch National Park and scouting naturally go together.
 Here, your troop can earn badges as they learn about St. Louis’ role in westward expansion, the abolition of slavery, and more.

-Register your troop for a variety of free programs and workshops offered by Jefferson National Expansion Memorial and led by National Park Service rangers.
+Register your troop for a variety of free programs and workshops offered by Gateway Arch National Park and led by National Park Service rangers.
 For reservations, call (877) 982-1410.

 Troop leaders can make reservations for the programs below year-round with at least 30 days’ notice.
 Approximately 50 minutes in length, each program highlights a different, age-appropriate theme.
 A minimum of six scouts is required, with a maximum of 30 scouts.
 If possible, we will place groups with less than six scouts with another group.

 At the Gateway Arch and Old Courthouse, Boy Scouts can learn about history through a variety of age-appropriate topics, such as:

 These Boy Scout programs include activity guides for leaders and will help Boy Scouts fulfill requirements for arrow points, achievements and badges.

 Girl Scouts can learn about history through a variety of age-appropriate topics, including:

 These Girl Scout programs include activity guides for leaders and can help Girl Scouts fulfill requirements for earning badges.

 Scouts investigate the judicial system and reenact trials in historic courtrooms at the Old Courthouse.
 Maximum capacity is 60 scouts.

 2019 workshops: 9:00am–1:00pm